-- 4.16 A development forum is a public meeting which can be in person or online.
-The meeting is organised by the Council at the pre- application stage.
-The development management forum brings together residents, businesses and community groups to comment on planning proposals for major schemes or those likely to be of significant local interest.
+- 4.16 A Development Management Forum (DMF) is a public meeting which can be in person or online.
+Where a meeting is held in person, we will seek to hold that event as close as possible to the site depending on venue availability.
+The meeting is organised by the Council at the pre-application stage.
+The Development Management Forum brings together residents, businesses and community groups to comment on planning proposals for major schemes or those likely to be of significant local interest.
 At the meeting developers present their proposals in public before they make a formal application.
 This enables the views of the community to inform the future planning application.
 Development management forums will be publicised through letters to local residents and stakeholders and press and site notices. - 4.17 The forum does not replace the Council's formal consultation process on applications, but aims to raise local awareness of a scheme at an early stage.
-The benefits are local residents, businesses and groups are able to ask questions and make comments in order to shape and influence proposals before the proposal is finalised prior to submission to the Council.
-Comments made during the meeting will be recorded and shared with the developer. - 4.18 The Council expects development management forums to be carried out at the expense of the applicant/developer.
+The benefits are local residents, businesses and local groups (such as Neighbourhood Forums, CAAC and amenity groups) are able to ask questions and make comments in order to shape and influence proposals before the proposal is finalised and formally submitted to the Council for their consideration.
+Comments made during the meeting will be recorded and shared with the developer. - 4.18 The Council expects Development Management Forums to be carried out at the expense of the applicant/developer.